bchilcott/trpc-ts-problem/README.md

 The demo is built with SST, but you don't have to have that running to produce the issue.

+The problem stems from [packages/web/src/trpc.ts](packages/web/src//trpc.ts) where the type of the trpc router is imported.

 **Note:** `noUnusedLocals` and `noUnusedParameters` are explicitly enabled in the `web` project, but disabled in the `api` project - to demonstrate the mixing of rules.

 ## To reproduce...